 Mr. Rosen is a graduate of Temple University, where he earned a Bachelor of Arts degree in American History and Political Science.
 He is admitted to practice in the Pennsylvania Supreme Court, Eastern District of Pennsylvania, Third Circuit Court of Appeals, and the U.S. Supreme Court.

-Mr. Rosen has tried numerous cases to verdict in the Common Pleas Courts of Philadelphia, Montgomery Count, Bucks and Delaware Counties, and the U.S. District Court for the Eastern District of Pennsylvania.
-Additionally, he has litigated several cases to conclusion in New York, Maryland, Virginia and North and South Carolina, as well as the Federal District Court for the Northern District of Kentucky.
-He has also handled appellate matters in the Pennsylvania Supreme, Superior and Commonwealth Courts, as well as the Third Circuit, and various post trial and interlocutory appeals before several of the aforementioned courts as well as the Common Please Courts of Lackawanna and Monroe Counties in Pennsylvania.
+Mr. Rosen has tried numerous cases to verdict in the Common Pleas Courts of Philadelphia, Montgomery County, Bucks and Delaware Counties, and the U.S. District Court for the Eastern District of Pennsylvania.
+Additionally, he has litigated several cases to conclusion in New York, Maryland, Virginia and North, and South Carolina, as well as the Federal District Court for the Northern District of Kentucky.
+He has also handled appellate matters in the Pennsylvania Supreme, Superior and Commonwealth Courts, as well as the Third Circuit, and various post-trial and interlocutory appeals before several of the aforementioned courts as well as the Common Pleas Courts of Lackawanna and Monroe Counties in Pennsylvania.
 Mr. Rosen has obtained several seven-figure verdicts and settlements.

 J.D., Temple University, 1973

 Ilene is a 1977 graduate from Pennsylvania State University earning a Bachelor of Arts degree in Law Enforcement and Corrections.
 She earned her Juris Doctor degree from the University of Pittsburgh School of Law in 1981.
 She is admitted to practice in the Pennsylvania Supreme Court, Eastern District of Pennsylvania, Third Circuit Court of Appeals and the U.S. Supreme Court.